bjwill63/docs/docs/csharp/programming-guide/linq-query-expressions/how-to-group-query-results.md

 ## Compiling the Code
  Copy and paste each method that you want to test into the `StudentClass` class.
 Add a calling statement for the method to the `Main` method and press F5.

  When you adapt these methods to your own application, remember that LINQ requires version 3.5 or 4 of the [!INCLUDE[dnprdnshort](../../../csharp/getting-started/includes/dnprdnshort_md.md)], and that the project must contain a reference to System.Core.dll and a using directive for System.Linq.
 LINQ to SQL, LINQ to XML, and LINQ to DataSet types require additional using directives and references.
-For more information, see [How to: Create a LINQ Project](../Topic/How%20to:%20Create%20a%20LINQ%20Project.md).

 ## See Also
  <xref:System.Linq.Enumerable.GroupBy%2A>